 The Draft Site Allocations DPD was assessed in 2013 and was subject to informal consultation in early 2014.
 Public consultation was undertaken on the Draft Core Strategy Focused Review and Draft Site Allocations DPD between January and March 2014.
 The Core Strategy review was subsequently decided to be a full review.
 The Site Allocations plan was subsequently amended and subjected to updated Sustainability Appraisal (SA).
 The Proposed Submission version of the Site Allocations DPD was then consulted upon between December 2014 and March 2015.
 Following this consultation, a series of proposed modifications to the DPD were identified and consultation took place on these Pre-Submission Main Modifications in October and November 2015.
-This report presents the Non-Technical Summary of the findings of the SA Site Allocations DPD.
-A full report has also been produced which represents the Sustainability Report for submission under Regulation 22(1)(a) of the Town and Country Planning (Local Plan) (England) Regulations 2012.
-The full report can be viewed at the Council's offices at Grafton House, Russell Road, IP1 2DE, at the county library on Northgate Street or on the Council's website (www.ipswich,gov.uk).
+This report presents the Non-Technical Summary of the findings of the Sustainability Report for submission under Regulation 22(1)(a) of the Town and Country Planning (Local Plan) (England) Regulations 2012.
+The full report can be viewed at the Council's offices at Grafton House, Russell Road, IP1 2DE, at the county library on Northgate Street or on the Council's website (www.ipswich.gov.uk).

-2 WHAT IS SUSTAINABILITY APPRAISAL?
+WHAT IS SUSTAINABILITY APPRAISAL?